 Madison and Elijah are sister and brother.
 Every day is an adventure.
 Sometimes they go on adventures together and other times they have their private adventure.
 Elijah’s mom thinks Elijah has as an imaginary friend.
 But Elijah believes his friend is very real.
 Read Elijah and his invisible friend to find out who this invisible friend is!
 Recommended for age 4 to 10.

 Olivia Lauren's Occupations A to Z: A Children's Guide to Careers and Jobs (Olivia Lauren Series Book 1), written by Melissa-Sue John, is a child friendly guide that teaches children about traditional and modern jobs and careers.
 The book is filled with diverse characters which help to empower young children to believe they can be anything they aspire to be.
 This book was written by a professor at a STEM university and illustrated by two young students, Simonne-Anais Clarke (15 year old) & Zachary-Michael Clarke (12 year old), who are brother and sister.
-Recommended for ages 6-12 as a reference guide.
 Recommended for children 6 to 12.

 Olivia Lauren's Olivia Connects: A Guide to Modes of Communication (Olivia Lauren Series Book 4) was written by Melissa-Sue John, Ph.D. and Alyssa Simone and illustrated by youth artist, Lionel Emabat.
 Olivia Connects teaches children about different ways people communicate.
 Olivia Lauren and her friends discuss different communication styles and explore ancient and contemporary modes of communicating.
 Children will increase their vocabulary, grow in curiosity about communication styles, and enhance their understanding about communication abilities.
 Recommended for children aged 6 to 12.